 Another well-respected Roystonian, Frank Greenhill, took over leadership in 1933.
 With the advent of the Second World War and so many players going into military service, Frank realised that the salvation of the band lay in recruiting and training youngsters, and it is very much due to his efforts that the band managed to function throughout this period with patriotic parades and fund-raising efforts.

 Frank’s successor, who wielded the baton with energy and devotion for 25 years, was Fred Drake.
-It was during Fred’s leadership that the band achieved a long-standing aim – the building of its own headquarters at the rear of the Manor House Club in Melbourn Street.
-Fund raising events went on in various ways, and the new band room, still very much in use today, was completed in July, 1960.
+It was during Fred’s leadership that the band achieved a long-standing aim – the building of its own headquarters at the rear of the Manor House Club in Melbourn Street in July 1960.
 At the subsequent opening ceremony, a member of the Hinkins family came from Oxford, and others present were Bob Clarke, a well known Royston personality and county councillor, who strongly supported the band, and James Course, at that time band president.

 A decision was made to re enter the contest arena.
 The band became regular participants at the Easter Pontins Contest in Hemsby and also played at Lewisham and Aylesbury.
 Aylesbury gave the first hint of success, playing Saddleworth Festival Overture.
 Arriving late, the band was informed that they were to play first and should be on stage.
 The percussionist, Slim, panicked at the rush of getting the drum kit off of the bus and the Conductor, Graham promised a round of drinks if they won.
 The round cost him £20!